 In 2016 in Italy the number of enterprises per 1,000 inhabitants in the industrial and service sectors increased and reached 72.4, nonetheless their average size remained stable at about 4 employees.

-Micro-enterprises in the service sector are indeed the indisputable leaders in the Italian economy that, similarly to the more advanced economic systems, shows a contraction of industrial activities in favour of more complex, medium-sized organisations.
-The vocation and role of entrepreneurs remain strong.
-The indicator used to measure this situation was nearly 30% in Italy, though still reducing compared to previous years.
+Micro-enterprises in the service sector are indeed the indisputable leaders in the Italian economy that, similarly to the more advanced economic systems, shows a contraction of industrial activities in favour of more complex, medium-or small-sized organisations.

-The Italian enterprise levels of wage-adjusted labour productivity continued to grow in 2015.
-Italian enterprises produced about 128 euros of added value per employee per every 100 euros of unit cost of labour.
+The Italian enterprise levels of wage-adjusted labour productivity continued to grow in 2016 for the third year in a row.
+Italian enterprises produced about 131 euros of added value per employee per every 100 euros of unit cost of labour.

 Non-profit institutions represent the most dynamic sector in the Italian production system.
 In 2016 there were nearly 57 non-profit institutions per 10,000 inhabitants, a figure that has constantly increased in the last 20 census years.